Pyrrhotite

-Pyrrhotite is an iron sulfide mineral with the formula Fe(1-x)S (x = 0 to 0.2).
-It is a nonstoichiometric variant of FeS, the mineral known as troilite.
+Pyrrhotite (pyrrhos in Greek meaning "flame-coloured") is an iron sulfide mineral with the formula Fe(1−x)S (x = 0 to 0.125).
+It is an iron-deficient nonstoichiometric variant of FeS, the mineral known as troilite.

 Pyrrhotite is also called magnetic pyrite, because the color is similar to pyrite and it is weakly magnetic.
-The magnetism decreases as the iron content decreases, and troilite is non-magnetic.
+The magnetism decreases as the iron content increases, and troilite is non-magnetic.
+Pyrrhotite is generally tabular and brassy/bronze in color with a metallic luster.
+The mineral occurs with mafic igneous rocks like norites, and may form from pyrite during metamorphic processes.
+Pyrrhotite is associated and mined with other sulfide minerals like pentlandite, pyrite, chalcopyrite, and magnetite, and has been found globally.

 Structure

 Pyrrhotite exists as a number of polytypes of hexagonal or monoclinic crystal symmetry; several polytypes often occur within the same specimen.
 Their structure is based on the NiAs unit cell.
 As such, Fe occupies an octahedral site and the sulfide centers occupy trigonal prismatic sites.